publishpress/PublishPress-Future/readme.txt

 * CHANGED: The default date interval for global and post type settings now only accepts EN format, $495;
 * CHANGED: Add log message when date time offset is invalid when trying to schedule a future action;
 * CHANGED: Change the date format on "Scheduled Date" column in the Future Actions list to use the site timezone and not GMT date.
 GMT date is now displayed on the tooltip;
+* CHANGED: Changed text and buttons labels on Diagnostics and Tools settings tab, #506;
 * DEPRECATED: The methods getDefaultDate and getDefaultDateCustom on SettingsFacade class are deprecated;

 = [3.0.4] - [04 Jul, 2023] =